ctsit/covid19_reporting/README.md

 ## The Scripts

-- `appointment_report.Rmd` - A person-centric report about the study participants who have received or are still waiting for a result.
+- `results_summary_by_agency.Rmd` - A person-centric report about the study participants who have received or are still waiting for a result.
+It summarizes test results by agency.
-- `render_report.R` - A script runner that runs and sends `appointment_report.Rmd` via email.
+- `render_report.R` - A script runner that runs and sends the FR COVID reports via email.
 - `set_send_survey_invites_field.R` - A script that sets send_survey_invites_field at baseline for study participants.
 - `survey_report.Rmd` - A basic data summary and data export script.